-This is, of course, a basic overview —things can get much more granular.
+This is, of course, a basic overview — the process can get much more granular.
 But this should give you an idea of how ICOs work.

 How to Value ICOs

 IPO valuations typically reflect careful research into the underlying company’s books and performance.
-The process of valuing ICOs is different, since there is no underlying company with financial records to comb through.
+But the process of valuing ICOs is different, since there is no underlying company with financial records (or history) to comb through.

-Investors typically determine the value of an ICO value based on potential uses the coin may have in the future that could lead to price appreciation.
+Investors typically determine the value of an ICO value based on potential uses the coin may have in the future, which could lead to price appreciation.
 The more hyped investors get, the higher potential values can soar, but the reverse is true as well.

-If that sounds risky, that’s because it is.
-ICOs are a notoriously risky investment.
-Hype men and con artists can easily take advantage of investors with little knowledge of the crypto space, and government regulators are still trying to figure out their role in the space.
+That makes ICOs a notoriously risky investment.
+Hype men and con artists can easily take advantage of investors with little knowledge of the crypto space, and government regulators have only recently started outlining potential regulations for the industry.

-How To Buy ICO Tokens in Four Steps
+How to Buy ICO Tokens in Five Steps

 Wondering how to buy ICO tokens?
-Follow these four steps:
+Follow these five steps:

-In addition to reading the white paper, you’ll want to learn everything you can about the development team behind it, and whether it has attracted much interest from other investors.
+In crypto, your research usually begins with the project’s white paper; you’ll want to learn everything you can about the development team behind it, and whether it has attracted much interest from other investors.
 If the white paper does not have details about token’s code or security features that’s a potential red flag that may require more due diligence.

 Once you’ve found an upcoming ICO that appeals to you, sign up to take part in it.
-This may require some legwork, but you can track down a pre-ICO list and ICO listings on sites like CoinDesk, ICOBench, TopICOlist.com, ICODrops.com, and CoinMarketCap.
+This may require some legwork, but you can track down a pre-ICO list and ICO listings on numerous crypto-focused websites.

 Next, you’ll need to prepare to actually invest when you’re ready to put some money up.
 This means having money set aside in order to facilitate the investment.